bwosh/CarND-Kidnapped-Vehicle-Project/README.md

 ## Running the Code
-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)
+This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).
+The C++ application uses web sockets to communicate with the simulator.

 The project contains scripts for running all necessary commands: